 - 61% of teachers working with 21st Century Community Learning Center students report improvements in classroom behavior.

-- The Promising Afterschool Programs Study found that regular participation in high-quality afterschool programs is linked to significant gains in standardized test scores and work habits (University of California at Irvine, 2007).
+- The Promising Afterschool Programs Study found that regular participation in high-quality afterschool programs is linked to significant gains in standardized test scores and work habits (the University of California at Irvine, 2007).

 Expanded Learning keeps kids safe: